nianton/bicep-starter/README.md

 # Bicep starter template
 A template repository to get started with an bicep infrastructure-as-code project, including the azure naming module to facilitate naming conventions.
+For the full reference of the supported resource types, head to the main module repository: **[https://github.com/nianton/azure-naming](https://github.com/nianton/azure-naming#bicep-azure-naming-module)**

-As in bicep the 'name' property of the resources to be created has to be know compile-time, the naming module cannot be directly consumed to name a resource, so we are resorting to have a subscription-level deployment `azure.deploy.bicep` which is passing as input parameter to the `main.bicep` deployment the naming part.
+As in bicep the 'name' property of the resources to be created has to be know compile-time, the naming module cannot be directly consumed to name a resource but only as parameter to a module, we are resorting to have a subscription-level deployment **`azure.deploy.bicep`** which is passing as input parameter to the **`main.bicep`** deployment the naming part.

 ```bicep
 targetScope = 'subscription'